jessicarush/react-notes/concurrent_features.md

 There are two transition APIs:

-- useTransition() hook to start transitions, including a value to track the pending state.
+- `useTransition()` hook to start transitions, including a value to track the pending state.
-- startTransition() method to start transitions when the hook cannot be used.
+- `startTransition()` function returned by `useTransition` lets you mark a state update as a Transition.

-The example from the React API docs is pretty uninspired.
-I can't quite see what benefit it provides here and not sure how or when I would apply this.
+The early example from the React API docs was pretty uninspired.
+They have since updated it: see <https://react.dev/reference/react/useTransition>.

 ```jsx
 import React, { useState, useTransition } from 'react';